jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 ----

-This chapter shows one way to make a Python_ `Test Driven Development`_ environment, first I do it manually where I make all the `folders/directories`_ and files needed, including setting up :ref:`the first test<test_failure>`, then :ref:`I write a program to do it for me<how to automatically make a python test driven development environment>`
+This chapter shows one way to make a Python_ `Test Driven Development`_ environment, first I do it manually where I make all the `folders/directories`_ and files needed, including setting up :ref:`the first test<test_failure>`, then :ref:`I write a program to do it for me<how to make a python test driven development environment automatically>`

 ----